Roots Hall: Modernisation (1980s–2010s)

-Relocation to Fossetts Farm
+Proposed relocation to Fossetts Farm

 In the 1990s Southend United started planning to leave Roots Hall for a proposed new ground at Fossetts Farm.
 In January 2007, the club received planning permission from both Southend and Rochford councils for the stadium, retail outlets, a hotel and new training facilities but this was subject to rubber-stamping from the Secretary of State.
 The Department for Communities and Local Government gave broad approval to the plans in March 2008 and planning permission was granted later the same month for the HOK-designed new stadium.
 Roots Hall has been sold to Sainsbury's, which has received planning permission to build a new supermarket on the site.
 Building work on Fossetts Farm was due to start in 2014, however due to issues with the supermarket development, as Sainsbury's had yet to complete the purchase of the former Prospects College site, which was required for access to the new store, work failed to commence.

-However, on 28 April 2017 new plans were submitted for the work which no longer involved Sainsbury's.
-The move to the new stadium was scheduled for December 2018.
+In April 2017 new plans were submitted for the work which no longer involved Sainsbury's.
+However, it took a further four years before firm plans emerged.
+Plans were approved in October 2021; the 22,000-capacity stadium would incorporate a 107-bed hotel and high-rise residential blocks of 182 homes on two corners, but in September 2022, the hotel plans were dropped in favour of 42 additional homes, and a revised planning application also outlined plans to lower the stadium capacity to 16,226 seats.
+Scaled-back plans for the ground were eventually submitted to the council in late March 2023.

+However, following agreement on the club's sale to the Justin Rees consortium on 3 October 2023, it was proposed the club would remain at Roots Hall, with the 500 homes once planned for the site now transferred to Fossetts Farm.
+Negotiations over the club's sale continued into mid-2024 as the deal remained conditional upon Southend Council's approval of property transactions.
+On 23 May 2024, after a council update, the Rees consortium said it was becoming "increasingly concerned" that processes would not be completed.
+On 7 June 2024, the new council leader Daniel Cowan blamed the previous administration for assurances that "fell outside of normal practice and were simply not achievable"; a week later, he confirmed the proposed development had failed the council's due diligence process.
+Citizen Housing and the Martin family were given until 21 June 2024 to respond to new council proposals.
+Citizen Housing missed the council's deadline, but there was sufficient progress to persuade Cowan to continue negotiations about new heads of terms ready for new due diligence.
+Nonetheless, the Shrimpers Trust warned that they would start a phoenix club and make Roots Hall an asset of community value if needed.